SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/07-Queries.md

 const Subject = mongoose.model('Subject', subjectSchema);
 ```

-In this exampole, we are creating two models that reference each other.
+In this example, we are creating two models that reference each other.

 To load all the data referenced with the entity use `populate()` method.